jatannoury/Fortunus-Vision/README.md

 - As an admin, I want to search for a specific user given his name or email
 - As an admin, I want to delete a user account
 - As an admin, I want to view the total number of users and experts
-- As an admin, I'd like to see the total number of coins transferred within the market.
+- As an admin, I want to see the total number of coins transferred within the market.
+- As an admin, I want to accept and reject users transfer to experts requests.

 <br><br>